The Leadership Experience Admission Deferral (LEAD) Fellowship Program

 This program is only open to current Columbia University undergraduates.

 Columbia Law School is thrilled to offer a unique and exciting new pathway to our School.
-Through our new Leadership Experience Admission Deferral (LEAD) fellowship program, Columbia Law School seeks to admit and support—in the form of substantial funding grants—self-starting undergraduate students, who plan to launch meaningful ventures in the public or private spheres prior to entering law school.
+Through our new Leadership Experience Admission Deferral (LEAD) fellowship program, Columbia Law School seeks to admit and support self-starting undergraduate students, who plan to launch meaningful ventures in the public or private spheres prior to entering law school.

 The Law School believes that by undertaking such initiatives, LEAD Fellows will necessarily draw upon and refine their leadership talents, as well as other important skills such as problem-solving, time-management, innovation, negotiation, communication, and strategic-planning—all of which are indispensable to success in law school.
 In turn, LEAD Fellows will matriculate at the Law School well-positioned to further hone those skills in the legal context before undertaking post-law school professional pursuits.